HHS/TANF-app/docs/How-We-Work/our-workflow.md

   - documentation necessary to review the work is captured
   - A pull request is drafted using the [PR template]() for issues that will result in changes to the documentation/code managed in the TDP repo. **See [ADR 009]() for more details on the PR review process, which may vary depending on the issue type (e.g. frontend, security controls, dependencies)**.
 - If all this is in place, the assignee should move the card to “Raft Review” column/pipeline in Zenhub and ping the appropriate reviewer(s).
-     - Once _research_ issues are approved in raft review, the assignee should tag the PO for review and move the issue/PR to the "QASP Review" pipeline in Zenhub.
-     - For _design_ issues, the assignee should tag at least one developer for raft review.
-Upon approval,  the reviewer tags the ACF Tech Lead and moves the issue/PR to the "QASP Review" pipeline in Zenhub.
      - _Dev_ issues must proceed through the **[tabletop process](https://github.com/raft-tech/TANF-app/tree/develop/docs/How-We-Work/Developer-Tabletops.md)** and be approved in raft review.
+Once the PR is approved in the raft review process, it will move to UX review.

+### The issue is ready for UX review
+- When the issue is ready for review, the UX reviewer should check that:
+  - all ACs are met and tasks complete
+  - documentation necessary to review the work is captured
+  - The changes are a11y compliant
+  - The changes do not introduce or have any usability issues
+  - User-facing messages are appropriate and clear
-If the PR does not require QASP review, the assignee should move the card to the "Ready to Merge" column/pipeline in Zenhub.
+- If the PR does not require QASP review, the assignee should move the card to the "Ready to Merge" column/pipeline in Zenhub.
 If the PR requires QASP review, the assignee should move the card to the "QASP Review" column/pipeline in Zenhub.
 [The issue needs QASP review (Not a requirement)](#the_issue_needs_qasp_review) section explains the criteria for when QASP review is required.
 - When approved and QASP review is not required, the assignee should move the card to the "Ready to Merge" column/pipeline in Zenhub.

 ### The issue needs QASP review (Not a requirement)
 - Criteria for when QASP review is required:
-  - The government team (i.e. PO or ACF Tech Lead) indicates that QASP review is required
+  - The government team (i.e. PO or OFA Tech Lead) indicates that QASP review is required
+  - The PR is implementing validation or data requirements changes
   - The PR will change or modify existing data in the database (e.g. database schema, database migrations, database queries, etc.)
   - The PR will change or modify security controls
-- The government reviewers (i.e. PO or ACF Tech Lead) verify that all the acceptance criteria and the relevant [QASP elements](https://github.com/raft-tech/TANF-app/blob/develop/.github/pull_request_template.md) have been met.
+- The government reviewers (i.e. PO or OFA Tech Lead) verify that all the acceptance criteria and the relevant [QASP elements](https://github.com/raft-tech/TANF-app/blob/develop/.github/pull_request_template.md) have been met.
 - The reviewer checks the issue/PR against the QASP checklist and provides feedback if needed.
 Raft addresses any small feedback (one/two pointer) within the same PR.
 Larger feedback is added as an issue for backlog refinement and PR is updated with a note on the ‘issue # has been created to address the specific feedback.’
 - Government reviewers approve PRs (or request changes) and when relevant qasp elements satisfied, adds the label "Ready to Merge".